The history of footwear, its different styles & materials over time and how you can now design your own shoes UK.

 Modern footwear, as we know it, is broadly made of one - or a combination - of either rubber, leather or plastic.
 Leather was one of the original materials that were used back when the very first shoes were made.
 Rather than change what we make footwear from, we have merely expanded the selection.
 The soles of shoes are commonly made from rubber or plastic, and some have a sheet of metal in them.
 As mentioned, the Romans also had metal sheets within their sandal soles.

-More and more frequently in modern times, shoemakers (also historically know as cobblers or cordwainers) especially large manufacturers, are looking into sourcing and using more sustainable materials.
-This will result in more environmentally friendly footwear, and a smaller carbon footprint.
+More and more frequently in modern times, shoemakers (also historically known as cobblers or cordwainers) especially large manufacturers, are looking into sourcing and using more sustainable materials.
+This will result in more environmentally friendly footwear and a smaller carbon footprint.

 Some things don't change; shoes are still an integral part of your fashion identity, offering protection and comfort as well as style.
-Customise espadrilles, flip flops and slippers with us at Contrado and create your own shoes that have personality.
-Whether you want a flamboyant print that warrants attention, or a more understated design that is effortlessly chic, you have the power to make your vision happen.
+Customise espadrilles, flip flops and slippers with us at Contrado and design your own shoes, UK made that have personality.
+Whether you want a flamboyant print that warrants attention or a more understated design that is effortlessly chic, you have the power to make your vision happen.

 We only use the finest of materials that not only print exceptionally to flaunt your colours and patterns, but feel comfortable and protect your feet.
-Our artisan shoemakers construct your pair by hand; first your designs are digitally printed using our specialist process and then all the components are hand cut and hand stitched together, finished only to the highest of standards.
-It's fun and simple to create your own shoes using our online design system, watching as they come to life with every edit you make.
-Our custom shoe service is the ultimate opportunity for fashion designers harness their creativity and create a range of bespoke summer shoes and slippers.
+Our artisan shoemakers construct your pair by hand; first your designs are digitally printed using our specialist process and then all the components are hand-cut and hand-stitched together, finished only to the highest of standards.
+It's fun and simple to design your own shoes, UK handmade using our online design system, watching as they come to life with every edit you make.
+Our custom made women's shoes service is the ultimate opportunity for fashion designers harness their creativity and create a range of bespoke summer shoes and slippers.